reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

                 .readTimeout(props.getReadWriteTimeout(), TimeUnit.SECONDS);
 ````
 __Note: Caching in general applies to GET requests only.
 With this configuration, the GET requests will be cached for 1 minute.
-The cached responses will be served during the 1 min timeframe even if the network connectivity is down.__
+The cached responses will be served during the 1 minute timeframe even if the network connectivity is down.__

 ##### Custom Interceptors
 As explained in the previous sections, `BasicAuthInterceptor`, `CachingInterceptor` are all examples of custom interceptors created to serve a specific purpose.
-Custom interceptors should implement the OkHttp `Interceptor` interface and implement the method `intercept()`.
+Custom interceptors implement the OkHttp `Interceptor` interface and implement the method `intercept()`.
-Next we should configure the interceptor (either as an Application interceptor or Network interceptor).
+Next we configure the interceptor (either as an Application interceptor or Network interceptor).
 This will make sure the interceptors are chained and called before the end-to-end request is processed.

 __Note: If multiple interceptors are defined, they are called in sequence.
 For instance, a Logging interceptor must always be defined as the last interceptor to be called in the chain, so that we do not miss any critical logging during execution.__